I let GoContinue reading “I Let Go”

 Once there was a farmer whose horse ran away.
 Next day his neighbors came over to sympathize and said, “What happened is so bad.
 We feel sorry for you.”.
 The farmer replied, “Bad?
 I don’t know, maybe.”
 The neighbor was surprised since the horse was the farmers costliest possession.
 Two days later, the horse that ran away came back with six more horses.
 So the neighbors came over to celebrate, “Congratulations, what good luck !”.
 The farmer replied, “Good?
 I don’t know, maybe”.
 A few days later, his son while trying to tame one of the new horse, is thrown down and breaks his leg.
 The neighbors again gathered to commiserate, “What happened is so bad.
 We feel sorry for you and your son.”
 The farmer replied, “Bad?
 I don’t know, maybe”.
 The next day, the army men came to the village looking for able-bodied youth to fight in a war but spared the farmer’s son since his body was crippled.
 This can go on and on but I think you get the point.

-There was once a girl traveling in a bus in some city.
-She was enjoying the beautiful scenes from the bus window.
-On one stop, a lady got in with 3 shopping bags.
-She was very hefty, could have easily been the heavyweight champ of the city.
+There was this girl traveling on a bus enjoying the beautiful scenes she could see from the window.
+On one stop, a very hefty lady got in with 3 huge shopping bags.
 She scanned the whole bus and decided to sit right next to this girl.
 She sat with great force taking 1 1/2 seat and while she sat her bags swung onto the girl.
-So the girl had to adjust in only half of the seat and being thin she was fine with that.
-The lady then checked everyone one out on the bus and at last checked the girl out who was sitting right next to her.
+So the girl had to adjust in only half of the remaining seat and being thin she was fine with that.
+The lady then checked everyone out on the bus and at last checked the girl who was sitting right next to her.
 She saw that the girl had her bags on her lap.
 This made the lady furious and she pulled those bags away from her and screamed, “Are you trying to take my stuff !”.
-The girl just gave the bags away with a smile and didn’t say anything and started looking out of the window again.
+The girl just gave the bags away with a smile and didn’t say anything and again started looking out of the window.

 A soul, the life energy, a tiny infinitesimally point of light is the one that animates the form.
 It plays the game of form.
 Changing one form to another.
 It is eternal and the costumes it is taking is just a mortal form.
 Somewhere in this journey of the soul, the soul forgot its true self.
 It started thinking it is the form!